 - Cameras - captures object details with color

-Combination of these technologies creates a powerful :
+The combination of these technologies creates a powerful

 - Autonomous navigation system